-&lt;sup>43 Here are also five examples on which Definition 7 returns a verdict of consistency (cf. Vranas 2008, p.
-562 n.
+Here are also five examples on which Definition 7 returns a verdict of consistency (cf. Vranas 2008: 562 n.
 49).
-(1) The proposition that I do not permit you to kiss him and the prescription "kiss him" (cf. note 29) are consistent: possibly, they are both sustained by the fact that I do not permit you to kiss him and the prescription "kiss him" (cf. note 29) are consistent: contrast Hare 1967, p.
-311): possibly, they are both sustained by the fact that you are required not to kiss him but he will be happy if you kiss him.
-(3) The proposition that you are already married to me and the prescription "marry me" (cf. note 33) are consistent: possibly, they are both sustained by the fact that you are required not to kiss him but he will be happy if you kiss him.
+(1) The proposition that I do not permit you to kiss him and the prescription "kiss him" (cf. note 29) are consistent: possibly, they are both sustained by the fact that I do not permit you to kiss him but he will die if you do not kiss him.
+(2) The proposition that you are not permitted to kiss him and the prescription "kiss him" (cf. note 29) are consistent (contrast Hare 1967: 311): possibly, they are both sustained by the fact that you are required not to kiss him but he will be happy if you kiss him.
 (3) The proposition that you are already married to me and the prescription "marry me" (cf. note 33) are consistent: possibly, they are both sustained by the fact that you are already married to me but we have agreed to get a divorce and then get remarried.
-(4) The proposition that Dan has no daughter, marry her"; if it is understood as "if Dan has only one daughter, marry her"; if it is understood instead as the premise of Argument 20, see the last paragraph of §6.2.2) are consistent: possibly, they are both sustained by the fact that Dan has no daughter but you have promised that, if Dan has only one daughter, you will marry her.
-(5) The proposition that you will not marry me and the prescription "marry me" are consistent (cf. Williams 1966, p.
-5): possibly, they are both sustained by the fact that you will not marry me.
+(4) The proposition that Dan has no daughter and the prescription expressed by "marry Dan's only daughter" (understood as "if Dan has only one daughter, marry her"; if it is understood instead as the premise of Argument 20, see the last paragraph of §6.2.2) are consistent: possibly, they are both sustained by the fact that Dan has no daughter but you have promised that, if Dan has only one daughter, you will marry her.
+(5) The proposition that you will not marry me and the prescription "marry me" are consistent (cf. Williams 1966: 5): possibly, they are both sustained by the fact that you have promised to marry me but you will not marry me.

-&lt;sup>44 Given Definition 7, the third consequence of Definition 6 that I examined above is equivalent to: if $P\& \sim P'$ and I are consistent, then I and P do not jointly entail P'.
-The converse does not hold (contrast Sosa 1970, p.
-221); for example, the argument from (I) "marry me" and (P) "the sky is blue" to (P') "there is a reason for you to marry me" is not valid (cf. Argument 14), but $P\& \sim P'$ and I are inconsistent because $\sim P'$ is (and thus $P\& \sim P'$ entails) the proposition that no fact supports I (i.e., there is no reason for you to marry me).
+Given Definition 7, the third consequence of Definition 6 that I examined above is equivalent to: if P&P' and I are consistent, then I and P do not jointly entail P'.
+The converse does not hold (contrast Sosa 1970: 221); for example, the argument from (I) "marry me" and (P) "the sky is blue" to (P') "there is a reason for you to marry me" is